Entertainment world reacts as Argentina beat France to win the 2022 World Cup

 Argentina have beaten France to win the 2022 World Cup, after the game went to penalties – here’s how the entertainment world reacted.

 Argentina were winning for a majority of the game, after Lionel Messi scored in the 23rd minute followed by a goal from his teammate Angel Di Maria in the 36th minute.
-However, France’s Mbabbé scored two goals in 90 seconds to force the match into extra time.
+However, France’s Mbappé scored two goals in 90 seconds to force the match into extra time.

-Argentina once again took the lead in the 108th minute with a Lionel Messi goal but Mbabbé equalised ten-minutes later, making him only the second ever player to score a hat-trick in a World Cup final.
+Argentina once again took the lead in the 108th minute with a Lionel Messi goal but Mbappé equalised ten-minutes later, making him only the second ever player to score a hat-trick in a World Cup final.
 The match, which took place at Qatar’s Lusail Stadium, ended in a penalty shootout that Argentina ultimately won.

 Hugh Jackman called it a “sensational tournament with herculean efforts by both teams” while Architects’ Sam Carter said: “What a truly unbelievable game of football!
 Best final I’ve ever seen.
 Congratulations Argentina.”